UnconnectedBedna/shrink-backup/README.md

 # shrink-backup is a bash script for backing up your SBC:s into an img file

-_I made this script because I wanted a universal method of backing up my SBC:s into img files as fast as possible (with rsync), no matter what os is in use._
+_I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), no matter what os I was using._

-**Script is frequently updated so if you came here from a forum post, please read instructions below, option flags might have changed.**

 [shrink-backup](shrink-backup)

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.<br>
 Autoexpansion will work on ArchLinuxARM if you have `growpartfs` installed from AUR.
 I am still trying to figure out how to use "vanilla" tools for this to happen so this will stay on the testing branch.

+Fast restore because of minimal size of img file.

 Default device that will be backed up unless changed with `-d` is SD-cards, ie `/dev/mmcblk0`<br>
 Booting/backing up from usb-stick (`/dev/sda`) with Raspberry pi os has been tested lightly and works but is still considered **experimental**.<br>